Kelvin Burt

-Kelvin Burt (born 7 September 1967 in Birmingham) is a British auto racing driver.
+Kelvin Burt (born 7 September 1967) is a British auto racing driver.
 After attending the Jim Russell Racing Drivers' School in 1987 he turned to Formula Ford racing, battling hard against David Coulthard for the championship.
 He won his class in a British Touring Car Championship round at Oulton Park, before spending 1991 winning the Formula Vauxhall Lotus series, and being voted Autosport Club Driver of the Year.
-He moved up to British F3 in 1992, winning the title with Paul Stewart Racing in 1993 with 9 wins, a record for a British driver.
+He moved up to British F3 in 1992, winning the title with Paul Stewart Racing in 1993 with nine wins, a record for a British driver.

-He did some Porsche Supercup races in 1994, becoming the only Brit to win a race in that form of the series.
+Burt did some Porsche Supercup races in 1994, becoming the only Brit to win a race in that form of the series.
 He also became the test driver for the Jordan Grand Prix Formula One team midseason, and the Jordan team put a contract option to consider having him race in F1.
 However, while that did not come to fruition, he did surface again as a test driver for Arrows in 1996.

-For 1995 he had his first full BTCC season, replacing the retiring Andy Rouse in Rouse's Ford team.
-He took 8th overall, only 2 places behind experienced team-mate Paul Radisich.
-He then spent 2 years with Tom Walkinshaw's Volvo team, winning a further race.
+For 1995, Burt had his first full BTCC season, replacing the retiring Andy Rouse in Rouse's Ford team.
+He took eighth overall, only two places behind experienced team-mate Paul Radisich.
+He then spent two years with Tom Walkinshaw's Volvo team, winning a further race.
 He also did two meetings for GA (then racing as Team Sureterm) in the main class in 2004, scoring 11 points, more than all their other drivers bar Carl Breeze put together.

-For 1998 he went to Japan, racing successfully in both Touring Cars and GTs, coming 5th overall in the Touring Car series.
-He raced in Sweden in 2000 before dominating the British GT series' GTO Class in 2001, taking 8 wins for Parr Motorsport in a Porsche.
+For 1998, Burt went to Japan, racing successfully in both Touring Cars and GTs, coming fifth overall in the Touring Car series.
+He raced in Sweden in 2000 before dominating the British GT series' GTO Class in 2001, taking eight wins for Parr Motorsport in a Porsche.
 He was ASCAR runner-up in 2002.
-In 2003 he raced in the FIA GT Championship for Team Maranello in a Ferrari, taking two third places.
-In 2006 he did the Porsche Supercup race at Silverstone, but focused on the lower-level Porsche Cup, whilst forging a punditry career as co-commentator to Martin Haven for British F3.
+In 2003, he raced in the FIA GT Championship for Team Maranello in a Ferrari, taking two third places.
+In 2006, he did the Porsche Supercup race at Silverstone, but focused on the lower-level Porsche Cup, whilst forging a punditry career as co-commentator to Martin Haven for British F3.
 He gained wider attention for a huge crash he has during the Porsche Carrera Cup race at Thruxton, in which his car barrel-rolled after contact with James Sutton and cleared a fence.
 Burt was not badly hurt, although a marshal was treated for shock.
 As the Carrera race was part of the BTCC meeting at the track, footage was screened by ITV in their coverage of the series.